-15 Celebrities Who Were Bridesmaids to Regular People
+18 Celebs Who Were Bridesmaids to Us Regular ‘Ole Plebs

-Walking down the aisle is often one of the biggest moments in a person’s life, and, naturally, you’d want all your best girlfriends there with you.
-But what happens when, say, you have Taylor Swift, Rihanna, or Jennifer Lawrence in your squad?
-You gotta ask them to be a bridesmaid—or risk them leaving you out of their wedding or, even worse, out of another “Bad Blood”-esque music video.
+Walking down the aisle is often one of the biggest moments in a person’s life, and, naturally, you’d want all your best friends there with you.
+But what happens when, say, you have Taylor Swift, Rihanna or Hailey Baldwin in your squad?
+You have to ask them to be a bridesmaid—or risk them leaving you out of their wedding.

 To prove our point, we’ve compiled a list of every celebrity who’s been a bridesmaid to us “plebs.”
 (We put quotes around that because everyone is a ~star~ at their own wedding, right?)
-Have a click through to see which celeb has played maid-of-honor, and think about which A-list bestie you could include at your wedding.
+Have a click-through to see which celeb has played maid-of-honor, and think about which A-list bestie you could include at your wedding.
 (It’s alright, we don’t really have one either.)

 Taylor Swift

-In 2016, the singer flew home to Pennsylvania to be the maid-of-honor for the wedding of her childhood friends, Benjamin LaManna (who she met in kindergarten) and Britany Maack, who she's known since she was only 10 days old!
-Start looking to see if any of your womb-buds could become Taylor Swifts stat.
+In 2016, the singer flew home to Pennsylvania to be the maid-of-honor for the wedding of her childhood friends, Benjamin LaManna (who she met in kindergarten) and Britany Maack (who she's known since she was only 10 days old!)
+Start looking to see if any of your womb-buds could become Taylor Swifts, stat.

 Photo: